mikecbone/GrafPAD/README.md

 Selecting `Add Grafana panel by UID` from the main menu and following the promts will allow you to enter custom variables into the seleted template.

-On success it will display `Successfully updated dashboard`.
+On success it will display `Successfully updated dashboard` and the template panel will be added to the end of the dashboard chosen.

 ### Add target to Node-RED:

 Node-RED flow IDs can be be found via the URL /#flow/`21ad0b6d.28f214` or in the flow information tab.

+Selecting `Add target to Node-RED` from the main menu and following the promts will allow you to enter custom variables into the seleted template.

+On success it will display `Successfully updated Node-RED` and the template nodes will be added to the chosen flow.

-### Add target to Prometheus
+### Add target to Prometheus:

+Selecting `Add target to Prometheus` from the main menu and following the promts will allow you to enter a new target into the Prometheus config file.

+On success it will display `Successfully updated the Prometheus config file` and the entered target will be added to any chosen Prometheus scrape locations.

 ## Templates